 - Why should the oxalic acid solution be heated to around 60-70°C before titrating it with KMnO4 solution?

 Answer: The reaction is slow in cold due to the slow formation of Mn2+ ions.
 Oxalic acid is heated to accelerate the release of the Mn2+ ions.
 This catalyses the reaction.
-This also expels the carbon dioxide evolved during the chemical reaction which if not removed will not allow the reaction to complete.
+This also expels the carbon dioxide evolved during the chemical reaction, which, if not removed, will not allow the reaction to complete.

 - Why must a burette with a rubber pinch cock not be used in KMnO4 titrations?